 TILLANDSIA / AIR PLANTS

 Tillandsia A.K.A. air plants don't require soil to grow.
 They get their nutrients from the air and water.
-In the wild Tillandsia use their root to attach themselves to trees and rock surfaces, and are therefore epiphytes.
-In the home, you can rest the plants on a surface, mount them on to driftwood, or hang them by their root on a sting.
+In the wild, Tillandsia use their roots to attach themselves to trees and rock surfaces, and are therefore epiphytes.
+In the home, you can rest the plants on a surface, mount them on to driftwood, or hang them by their roots on a sting.
 Air plants propagate by producing pups (their babies), which can be left to form a cluster or removed once half the size of the mother.

 Tillandsia like to have lots of bright indirect light.
 However, any direct sun beside early morning, will be to harsh.
 As a general rule, keep air pants within six feet of a window.
 You can supplement with artificial light if needed.
 Try to keep them between 50 and 90 degrees.